AseelMustafa/House-Tester-methods/README.md

 From the classes, we created two java files:House.java and TestHouse.java.I will start with the House Class processes: First, create a House class, then declare the variables using the private modifier-"The private access modifier is accessible only within the class"- and use int and double data type. (int-"stores whole numbers", a house number, number of bedrooms, number of baths).(Double-"Stores fractional numbers.
 Sufficient for storing 15 decimal digits",the price of the house).
 The next step is the Constructor-"A constructor in Java is a special method that is used to initialize objects."-I called the consurctour method when I created an object of a class.In the problem statment they also asked to create get method

-I will start with House class/the file House.java.
+Here is the code of House class/the file House.java.

 ![Screenshot (136)](https://user-images.githubusercontent.com/126033476/221367055-7b9f2dbb-c545-4d45-96c0-1e1f3cbd47bb.png)